euroargodev/argopy/docs/contributing.rst

 From the DataFetcher class
 --------------------------

-This section for those who which to make a third-product accessible through the :class:`DataFetcher` facade.
+This section is for those who which to make a third-product accessible through the :class:`DataFetcher` facade.

 Introduction
 ^^^^^^^^^^^^